Stochastic first-order methods for average-reward Markov decision processes: Conclusions

 \section{Conclusions}

-In this paper, we investigated the problem of AMDPs, making contributions to both policy evaluation and optimization.
+In this paper, we focus on the design and analysis of policy evaluation and optimization algorithms for AMDPs.
 For policy evaluation, we develop the multiple trajectory method and the VRTD method for the generative model and Markovian noise model, respectively.
 Moreover, we develop the EVRTD method to handle insufficiently random policies in the on-policy evaluation setting.
 We further extend the design idea of EVRTD to DMDPs.
-For policy optimization, we develop an average-reward stochastic policy mirror descent (SPMD) method and establish $\widetilde{\O}(\epsilon^{-2})$ overall sample complexity under both generative model (with unichain assumption) and Markovian noise model (with ergodic assumption).
-Moreover, we improve the sampling complexity to $\widetilde{\O}(\epsilon^{-1})$ for solving regularized AMDPs.
+For policy optimization, we develop an average-reward stochastic policy mirror descent (SPMD) method and establish $\widetilde{\order}(\epsilon^{-2})$ overall sample complexity under both generative model (with unichain assumption) and Markovian noise model (with ergodic assumption).
+Moreover, we improve the sampling complexity to $\widetilde{\order}(\epsilon^{-1})$ for solving regularized AMDPs. {In this paper, we focus on the design and analysis of policy evaluation and optimization algorithms for AMDPs.
+For policy optimization, we develop an average-reward stochastic policy mirror descent (SPMD) method along with convergence analysis for both unregularized and strongly convex regularized AMDPs.
+For policy evaluation, we develop the multiple trajectory method and the VRTD method for the generative model and Markovian noise model, respectively.
+Moreover, we develop a novel EVRTD method that resolves the issue of lack of exploration in the action space.
+Finally, we establish $\widetilde{\order}(\epsilon^{-2})$ overall sample complexity for unregularized AMDPs and $\widetilde{\order}(\epsilon^{-1})$ sample complexity for solving strongly convex regularized AMDPs.}

-Our work leaves a few interesting directions for future studies.
-First, we restrict our attention to the unichain problem with mixing property (see Assumption~\ref{assump_mixing}).
-It would be interesting to see if efficient methods with finite-sample guarantees can be developed to solve AMDPs with (weakly) communicating or multi-chain structures.
-Second, note that under the generative model, our proposed $\widetilde{\O}\left(\tfrac{\tmix^3|\calS||\calA|}{\epsilon^2}\right)$ sample complexity for using first-order method to solve AMDPs is $\O(\tmix)$ worse compared with state-of-the-art LP methods.
-A similar performance gap also exists in the DMDP literature.
-It is an important open question to understand whether this performance gap is fundamental, if not, how to fill this performance gap.